“She was definitely the best professor that I’ve ever had. She has a passion for the subject and it shows through her teaching.”

 As a teacher, I hope to foster a community of learners and prepare students to function effectively in this age of information.
 I believe that each student has their own individual needs and learning styles and, as an instructor, I strive to facilitate those needs through flexible lesson plans.

-I believe in an active student-centered learning environment.
+I believe in an active, student-centered learning environment.
 In my experience, this style of teaching empowers and inspires the students to take part in their education.
 Students’ voices are not silenced my in classroom.

 The use of technology is strongly encouraged in my classroom.
-At the end of the semester, each student leaves my class with a digital portfolio hosted on Google Sites.
-This site features the four main essays written in my class, “This I Believe,” compare and contrast, rhetorical analysis, and a reflection of their writing throughout the semester as well as a slew of journal entries demonstrating their knowledge about chosen topics.
+At the end of the semester, each student leaves my class with a digital portfolio hosted on Google Drive.
+This application features the four main essays written in my class, “This I Believe,” compare and contrast, rhetorical analysis, and a reflection of their writing throughout the semester as well as a slew of journal entries demonstrating their knowledge about chosen topics.